Non-cuspidal Hida theory for Siegel modular forms and trivial zeros of $p$-adic $L$-functions: Introduction

 \section{Introduction}

 In the seminal paper \cite{MTT} the three authors consider an elliptic curve $E$ and a prime $p$ such that $E$ has split multiplicative reduction at $p$ (for example $E=X_0(11)$ and $p=11$).
 In this case the $p$-adic $L$-function $\cL_p(s,E)$ presents a trivial zero at $s=1$ because of the modified Euler factor at $p$.
-If the complex $L$-value $L(1,E)$ is not vanishing, they conjecture that the first derivative of the $p$-adic $L$-function at $s=1$ interpolates the algebraic part of the complex $L$-value, up to an error factor of the form $\log_p(q_E)/\mr{ord}_p(q_E)$, which they call the $\ell$-invariant.
+If the complex $L$-value $L(1,E)$ is not vanishing, they conjecture that the first derivative of the $p$-adic $L$-function at $s=1$ is the algebraic part of the complex $L$-value, up to an error factor of the form $\log_p(q_E)/\mr{ord}_p(q_E)$, which they call the $\ell$-invariant.
 Here $q_E$ is the Tate period of $E$.

-This conjecture has been proved in \cite{SSS} using Hida theory and a two-variable $p$-adic $L$-function togheter with a one-variable improved $p$-adic $L$-function.
-At the same time, Greenberg generalized the conjecture of Mazur--Tate--Taitelbaum to the class of $p$-adic Galois representations $V$ that satisfy the so-called Pantchichkine condition.
+This conjecture has been proved in \cite{SSS} using Hida theory and a two-variable $p$-adic $L$-function together with a one-variable improved $p$-adic $L$-function.
+At the same time, Greenberg generalized the conjecture of Mazur--Tate--Taitelbaum to the class of $p$-adic Galois representations $V$ that satisfy the so-called Panchishkin condition.
 Assuming $L(0,V)\neq 0$, his conjecture, roughly speaking, predicts that the multiplicity of the trivial zero of $\cL_p(s,V)$ at $s=0$ equals the order of vanishing of $\cL_p(s,V)$ at $s=0$, and gives an exact formula for the leading coefficient of the $p$-adic $L$-function.
 This precise formula involves a factor $\ell(V)$, called the $\ell$-invariant of $V$, which is defined in purely Galois theoretic terms and coincides with $\log_p(q_E)/\mr{ord}_p(q_E)$ when $V$ is the Tate module of an elliptic curve $E$.
-This conjecture has been recently generalized to all semi-stable Galois representations \cite{BenLinv}.
+This conjecture has been recently generalized to all semi-stable Galois representations (which satisfy some technical conditions) \cite{BenLinv}.
 For the precise statement, see Conjecture \ref{conj:greenberg}. \\

 Let $n$ be an integer and let $P$ be the parabolic of $\mr{GL}(n)$ associated with the partition $n=n_1+\ldots+n_d$, \textit{i.e.}

 The main objective of the paper is to study Conjecture \ref{conj:greenberg} when $V$ is the standard Galois representation associated to an irreducible cuspidal automorphic representation $\pi$ of $\mr{Sp}(2n,\bA)$ which is $P$-ordinary, {\it i.e.} the archimedean component $\pi_\infty$ is isomorphic to a holomorphic discrete series $\cD_{\ut}$ of weight $\ut=(\underbrace{t^P_1,\dots, t^P_1}_{n_1},\underbrace{t^P_2,\dots, t^P_2}_{n_2},\dots,\underbrace{t^P_d,\dots, t^P_d}_{n_d})$, and the action of certain $\bU^P_p$-operators (which are Hecke operators at $p$ whose normalization depends on $\ut$) on $\pi$ admits a non-zero eigenvector with eigenvalues being $p$-adic units.